 Coefficient of determination (R2)

-The coefficient of determination is the proportion of the explained variation divided by the total variation, when a linear regression is performed.
+The coefficient of determination is the proportion of the explained variation divided by the total variation when linear regression is performed.

 r2 lines in the interval of 0≤ r2 ≤1.

-Example: from the above data, compute the coefficient of determination
+Example: Now that we have the above data, compute the coefficient of determination.

-We can say that 79% of the variation in sales target achieved can be explained by variation in number of training modules completed.
+We can say that 79% of the variation in the overall number of training modules completed explains the variation in the sales targets.

 Residual Analysis: “Because a linear regression model is not always appropriate for the data, you should assess the appropriateness of the model by defining residuals and examining residual plots.”